 We aim to do this by:

-- Representing the Flower Association of Queensland Inc. and its members in an advocacy role to government, regulatory and technical agencies and other industry groups
+- Representing the our members in an advocacy role to government, regulatory and technical agencies and other industry groups

 - Collecting, producing and distributing information to members through conferences, seminars, newsletters and workshops